CELEBRATING OVER THIRTY YEARS WITH

 November 2010, "Don't Mess With Texas" campaign.

-George has just released what might be the best album of his career - "Here For a Good Time."
+At this writing George has just released what might be the best album of his career - "Here For a Good Time."
 The album contains 11 powerful songs; one song written by George and Bubba, five written by George and Bubba Strait with the great Dean Dillon, and one written with Dean and Bobby Boyd.
 The last song on the CD, "I'll Always Remember You," is a heartfelt message to his fans.
-I cannot listen to it without tears flowing.
-If I could stand in front of George I would hope that I could find the words to tell him how much this song is appreciated by those who have loved and supported him.
+As with "Troubadour," I cannot listen to it without tears flowing.
+If I stand face to face with George again I hope that I can find the words to tell him how much this song is appreciated by those who have loved and supported him throughout the years.
 It wrings the emotion from me, yet I find myself smiling as I wipe away the tears.
 He has done it again. ~ Linda

 October 18th, 2011